microsoft/MoGe/README.md

                               horizontal field of view in degrees.
 Otherwise, MoGe will estimate it.
   --output PATH               Output folder path --pretrained TEXT           Pretrained model name or path.
-Default is
+Defaults to
                               "Ruicheng/moge-vitl"
   --device TEXT               Device name (e.g. "cuda", "cuda:0", "cpu").
-                              Default is "cuda"
+                              Defaults to "cuda"
   --resize INTEGER            Resize the image(s) & output maps to a specific
                               size.
-Default is None (no resizing).
+Defaults to None (no resizing).
-  --resolution_level INTEGER  An integer [0-9] for the resolution level of
+  --resolution_level INTEGER  An integer [0-9] for the resolution level for
                               inference.
-The higher, the better but slower.
-                              Default is 9.
-Note that it is irrelevant to the output resolution.
+Higher value means more tokens and the finer details will be captured, but inference can be slower.
+Defaults to 9.
+Note that it is irrelevant to the output size, which is always the same as the input size.
+                              `resolution_level` actually controls
+                              `num_tokens`.
+See `num_tokens` for more details.
+  --num_tokens INTEGER        number of tokens used for inference.
+A integer
+                              in the (suggested) range of `[1200, 2500]`.
+                              `resolution_level` will be ignored if
-  --threshold FLOAT           Threshold for removing edges.
-Default is 0.03.
+                              `num_tokens` is provided.
+Default: None --threshold FLOAT           Threshold for removing edges.
+Defaults to 0.03.
                               Smaller value removes more edges. "inf" means no thresholding.
   --maps                      Whether to save the output maps and fov(image,